-Central California Alliance for Health (the Alliance) partners with Beacon Health Options (Beacon) to help members with mild to moderate mental health conditions.
+Central California Alliance for Health (the Alliance) partners with Carelon Behavioral Health to provide members with non-specialty mental health services.
 Alliance primary care providers (PCPs) are responsible for identifying the need for behavioral health screenings and referrals.

-Behavioral health services covered by the Alliance include:
+Behavioral health services covered by the Alliance and provided by Carelon include:

-- Psychological and neuropsychological testing, when clinically indicated to evaluate a mental health condition (prior authorization from Beacon required).
+- Psychological and neuropsychological testing, when clinically indicated to evaluate a mental health condition (prior authorization from Carelon required).